OfficeDev/Office-Add-in-OAuth.io/ReadMe.md

 ## Download the OAuth.io JavaScript Library

 1. Download the OAuth.io JavaScript library from [oauth-js](https://github.com/oauth-io/oauth-js).
 2. From the \dist folder of the library, copy either oauth.js or oauth.min.js to the \Scripts\OAuth.io folder of the project.
+3. If you chose oauth.min.js in the preceding step, open the file \Scripts\popupRedirect.js and change the line `url: 'Scripts/OAuth.io/oauth.js',` to `url: 'Scripts/OAuth.io/oauth.min.js',`.

 ## Create a Google project